ellejohara/newretrograde/README.md

 A retrograde plugin for MuseScore 3.x.

 Basic Instructions:
 Make a selection of notes, chords, and/or rests, on one or more staves with one or more voices, then run NewRetrograde to reverse the selection.
+Doesn't work so well if notes have text attachments on them such as chord notation or pedal markings, and note articulations get erased.

 Tested on MuseScore 3.x in macOS and Windows 10 and it seems to work okay.